JohnVirgin/CESM-Niagara/README.md

 # CESM-Builds
- Source Code and Use Instructions for CESM on Scinet's Niagara, as well as macOS for the bold and brave souls looking to run the single column version of the model (SCAM)- CFG Edition
+ Source Code and Use Instructions for CESM on Scinet's Niagara, as well as macOS for the bold and brave souls looking to run the single column version of the model (SCAM)- CFG Edition brought to you by Jack, with some help from Haruki over at U of T

 # Source Code and Picking a Particular Version
 I'm just going to be discussing running/modifying the model version that's already sitting in my home directory, as it's been modified accordingly for Niagara specifically.
 However, I'll also throw in some comments on acquiring your own model version, with some helpful links and slides.
 Eventually, I'll get the single column model up and running on my mac and i'll add all of that data and scripts here.